Alkermes (ALKS)

 Joshua Reed, Chief Financial Officer

 Joshua Reed was appointed Chief Financial Officer of Alkermes, effective September 15, 2025.
-He brings over 30 years of financial leadership experience with a strong focus on the biotechnology and pharmaceutical sectors.
-Mr. Reed previously served as CFO of Omega Therapeutics, a publicly-traded biotechnology company, and Aldeyra Therapeutics.
-He spent over a decade at Bristol Myers Squibb, where his roles included Vice President and Head of Finance Operations for the U.S. and Puerto Rico.
-Earlier in his career, he worked in financial services at JPMorganChase, Credit Suisse First Boston, and Chase Manhattan Bank.
+He brings over 30 years of financial leadership experience, with a strong focus on the biotechnology and pharmaceutical sectors.
+Prior to joining Alkermes, Mr. Reed served as CFO of Omega Therapeutics and Aldeyra Therapeutics.
+He also spent more than a decade at Bristol Myers Squibb, where he held the position of Vice President and Head of Finance Operations for the U.S. and Puerto Rico, and held roles at JPMorganChase, Credit Suisse First Boston, and Chase Manhattan Bank.
 Mr. Reed currently serves on the board of directors of Scholar Rock Holding Corporation.

-Blair C. Jackson, Executive Vice President & Chief Operating Officer
+Blair Jackson, Executive Vice President, Chief Operating Officer

-Craig Hopkinson, EVP, R&D and Chief Medical Officer
+Craig Hopkinson, M.D., Executive Vice President, Research & Development and Chief Medical Officer

 AI Analysis | Feedback